tinymce/tinymce-docs/release-notes/new-features.md

 ### UI Accessibility

-The new Tiny 5.0 has a better UI accessibility for a diverse set of users.
-We at TinyMCE 5.0 are committed to adhering to WCAG 2.1 standards to ensure content is accessible to everyone.
+The new TinyMCE 5.0 has a better UI accessibility for a diverse set of users.
+We at Tiny are committed to adhering to WCAG 2.1 standards to ensure content is accessible to everyone.
 Our UI can be mouse or keyboard driven.
 The new UI delivers a consistent user experience when used with screen readers or browsers in various modes like high contrast on both mobile and desktop platforms.
 TinyMCE 5.0 conforms to WCAG 2.1 standards and has a stricter editor UI and workflow to offer a much more accessibility compliant interface and a consistent workflow.
 While this may impact a developer's customization abilities, you will receive a more overall consistent user experience.